utkuozdemir/talos/website/content/v1.2/reference/cli.md

 ### Options

 ```
+      --debug     debug operation from kernel logs. --no-wait is set to false when this flag is set
       --force     if true, force a node to shutdown without a cordon/drain
   -h, --help      help for shutdown
+      --no-wait   do not wait for the operation to complete, return immediately. always set to false when --debug is set
 ```

 ### Options inherited from parent commands